rgeraldes24/solc/docs/contracts/libraries.rst

 using a ``CALL`` instead of a ``DELEGATECALL``, it will revert unless a ``view`` or ``pure`` function is called.

-The EVM does not provide a direct way for a contract to detect whether it was called using ``CALL`` or not, but a contract can use the ``ADDRESS`` opcode to find out "where" it is currently running.
+The ZVM does not provide a direct way for a contract to detect whether it was called using ``CALL`` or not, but a contract can use the ``ADDRESS`` opcode to find out "where" it is currently running.
 The generated code compares this address